Read time: 20 min

 Dedicated growth teams outside of traditional marketing.

-Product, data, and engineering resources solely focused on pipeline efficiency.
+Product, data, and engineering resources solely focused on outbound, and pipeline efficiency.

 2.2.1 What Does Ramp’s Growth Team Actually Do?